lucthienphong1120/Hack-Phone-Battery/README.md

 ## Using

-There are 4 commands you may care about:
+There are 6 preset commands you may care about:

 - `info.bat`: Show current actual battery information
 - `charge100.bat`: Activate virtual battery charging start from 5% to 100%